 How We Lead

 Led by the Senior Pastor, the Lead Team provides overall leadership for BUMC.
 This team is responsible for vision-casting; accountability, evaluation, and alignment of ministries; coordination of ongoing ministries; and serving as a catalyst for change within the greater body of Christ.
-The BUMC Lead Team is made up of Dr. Davis Chappell, Leslie Hotzfeld, Dr. Laura Brantley, Susan Graham, and Lucille Nabors.
+The BUMC Lead Team is made up of Dr. Davis Chappell, Leslie Hotzfeld, Rev. Adam Jones, Rev. Casey, Dr. Gregg Bunn, and Susan Graham.

 Led by staff and laity, ministry teams meet monthly for worship, visioning, and planning.
 They are responsible for developing and implementing the ministry action plan for the specific ministry area.